 AQPs are systematically developed, continuously maintained, and empirically validated, proficiency-based training systems.
-They allow for the systematic analysis, design, development, implementation, progressive evaluation, and maintenance of self-correcting training programs that include integrated CRM, improved instructor/evaluator standardization, scenario-based evaluation, and a comprehensive data-driven quality assurance system.
+They allow for the systematic analysis, design, development, implementation, progressive evaluation, and maintenance of self-correcting training programs that include integrated Crew Resource Management (CRM), improved instructor/evaluator standardization, scenario-based evaluation, and a comprehensive data-driven quality assurance system.

 - a.
 Comply with all aspects of the approved AQP. - b.
 The processes used for development, implementation and maintenance of program operations will be continued throughout the life of the program. - c.
 Accommodate make, model, and series aircraft (or variant). - d.
 May build upon an existing training program or be completely new. - e.
 Provide three basic types of curriculums for every duty position; indoctrination (for new hires, new instructors, and new evaluators); qualification; and continuing qualification (see Figure 3-6).
-Specialty curriculums (transition, upgrade, requalification, refresher, etc.) will be derivatives from these basic types. - f.
-Duty positions to be covered must include all flight crewmember positions, instructors, and evaluators, and may include other positions, such as flight attendants, aircraft dispatchers, and other operations personnel. - g.
-Provide satisfactory justification to the FAA that the proficiency-based qualification of personnel under AQP meets or exceeds existing part 121 and/or part 135 standards. - h.
-Each applicable requirement of the PTS and part 61, 63, 65, 121, or 135 that is not specifically addressed in the AQP continues to apply to the certificate holder. - i.
-Document the requirements of the PTS and part 61, 63, 65, 121, or 135, as applicable, which would be replaced by an AQP curriculum. - j.
+Specialty curriculums (transition, conversion, upgrade, requalification, refresher, etc.) will be derivatives from these basic types. - f.
+Duty positions to be covered must include all flightcrew member positions, instructors, and evaluators, and may include other positions, such as flight attendants (F/A), aircraft dispatchers, and other operations personnel. - g.
+Provide satisfactory justification to the FAA that the proficiency-based qualification of personnel under AQP meets or exceeds existing 14 CFR part 121 and/or part 135 standards. - h.
+Each applicable requirement of the Airman Certification Standards (ACS) or practical test standards (PTS) and 14 CFR part 61, 63, 65, 121, or 135 that is not specifically addressed in the AQP continues to apply to the certificate holder. - i.
+Document the requirements of the ACS or PTS and part 61, 63, 65, 121, or 135, as applicable, which would be replaced by an AQP curriculum. - j.
 The certificate holder must establish an initial justification and a continuing process to show how the AQP curriculum provides an equivalent level of safety for each requirement to be replaced. - k.
 Any training or evaluation that is satisfactorily completed in the calendar-month before or the calendar-month after the calendar-month in which it is due is considered to have been completed in the calendar-month it was due. - l.
 Curriculums must be based on an instructional systems development methodology.
 This methodology must incorporate a thorough analysis of the certificate holder's operations, aircraft, line environment and job functions. - m.
 A list of, and text describing, the knowledge requirements, subject materials, job skills, and qualification standards of each task to be trained and evaluated. - n.
 A list of, and text describing, supervised operating experience, evaluation/remediation strategies, provisions for special tracking, and how recency of experience requirements will be accomplished.